Green Cleaning Basics: Wait, What IS Baking Soda?

 But baking soda's amphoteric qualities come in useful too.
 That’s how it enhances homemade laundry detergent and clears up pools and fish tanks, by balancing the pH level.

 The bottom line: Yes, baking soda is natural and environmentally-friendly.
 Best of all, it actually does all the things we use it to do -- even science says so!
-So before you call that Dallas cleaning service, try a little baking soda!
+So when you call that Dallas cleaning service, ask them to add a little baking soda to their repertoire!

 Sayward Rebhal writes for Networx.com.